 Visiting an ecumenical situation

-Before you attend the residential element of the training you must visit an ecumenical situation in which you are not involved.
+Before you attend the residential element of the training you must visit an ecumenical situation in which you are not involved and write a report on it.
 Contact your County Ecumenical Officer or the Denomination Ecumenical Officers in your county for help with this.

 In the course of your work as an Ecumenical Officer you will visit many ecumenical situations, formally and informally.
 An example of a formal visit would be, for example, in the context of reviewing a Local Ecumenical Partnership.
 You will make far more informal visits, eg when giving a talk to a Churches Together group or working with local people on an issue.
 You may also find yourself preparing others for visits and teaching them how to review LEPs.
 The visit in the context of this course is designed to help you reflect on what you might look for when you visit a situation and how you might assess it.
 You will share your reflections at the residential training course.